uconneeb/eebcareer/paul.md

 #### 5. Choose a repository name.

-To create a web site, GitHub demands that you use a specific name for your repository: specify xxxx.github.io, where xxxx is exactly the same as the username you chose in step 1.
+To create a web site, GitHub demands that you use a specific name for your repository: specify `xxxx.github.io`, where `xxxx` is exactly the same as the username you chose in step 1.

 Keep "Public" checked (checking private will require you to pay money).

 Be sure to check "Initialize this repository with a README".

-You need not add a `.gitignore` file at this time.
+You need not add a _.gitignore_ file at this time.
 It is easy to add one later if you need it.
-The `.gitignore` file lists files and that you do not care to keep under version control (i.e. you don't care if you lose this file in the future).
+The _.gitignore_ file lists files and that you do not care to keep under version control (i.e. you don't care if you lose this file in the future).

 Choose a license for your website.
 You can click the little "i" next to the drop-down list box to read about how to choose an open source license.
 If in doubt, you can avoid making a choice, but it is probably better to choose any of these options than to leave it set to None.
 The MIT license is a popular choice due to its simplicity.